Skip to main content

 Use this framework to decide:

 Choose a box truck if: You want to haul palletized freight, work with load boards, do Amazon Relay middle-mile routes, provide moving services for larger moves, or pursue LTL carrier contracts.
-The box truck opens more doors in the freight market.
+The box truck opens more doors in the freight market — see how to find box truck loads for where that freight comes from.

 Choose a cargo van if: You want to do high-stop-count small-package delivery (Amazon DSP, FedEx), courier work, medical supply delivery, or operate primarily in dense urban areas where parking and maneuverability are critical.